asonnino/fraudproofs-prototype/README.md

-# fraudproof-prototype
+# fraudproofs-prototype
-Prototype of fraud proof.
+Prototype of fraud proofs.